Anderson Strathern

-Anderson Strathern LLP is a Scottish full-service law firm working in the private client, commercial and public sectors.
-Offices in Edinburgh, Glasgow, Shetland and East Lothian.
+Anderson Strathern LLP is a Scottish law firm working in the private client, commercial and public sectors.

+The offices are located in Edinburgh, Glasgow, Shetland and East Lothian.

 History

 Anderson Strathern was founded in 1992, following the merger of two Edinburgh firms, J&F Anderson and Strathern & Blair, both having been in practice for over 200 years.

 Anderson Strathern was joined in July 2011 by the partners and staff of property practice Bell & Scott.

 Recognition

 In 2010 Anderson Strathern LLP were 'Highly commended' in Climate Change and Sustainability category in the Financial Times Innovative Lawyers Report 2010.

 The firm is recognised by legal directories Chambers and Partners and Legal 500.

 Chambers & Partners recognises 41 of Anderson Strathern's lawyers as leaders in their respective fields.
 The firm is ranked by Chambers and Partners in 34 practice areas, including eight 'Band 1 rankings' in: